Updated: Nov 14

 The Science of Learning Research Centre (SLRC), which was founded in 2013 and funded by the Australian Research Council Special Research Initiative, provides extensive resources for pre-school, primary, secondary, and tertiary levels that build upon scientifically-validated learning tools and strategies for educators and students.
-According to SLRC, they have brought together “more than 100 neuroscientists, psychologists, and education researchers” from across Australia to collaborate on programs to better understand learning.
+As shared by the SLRC, they have brought together “more than 100 neuroscientists, psychologists, and education researchers” from across Australia to collaborate on programs to better understand learning.

 There are two key resources published by SLRC that are recommended to review.

-The first resource is the Higher Education Learning Framework (HELF).
-This framework provides an evidence-informed model for university learning.
-The framework includes seven themes that align with the Learning Sciences and MBE Science.
-As shared by the authors of HELF, “A science of learning lens was applied during development, threading together the often-disparate thinking in education, neuroscience, and psychology, to offer a convergent framework on effective learning in higher education” (Nugent et al., 2019 ,p.
+The first resource is the Higher Education Learning Framework (HELF) which provides an evidence-informed model for university learning.
+The framework includes seven principles of learning that align with the science of learning.
+According to the HELF handbook, “A science of learning lens was applied during development, threading together the often-disparate thinking in education, neuroscience, and psychology, to offer a convergent framework on effective learning in higher education” (Nugent et al., 2019, p.
 1).
-Principles were drawn from each theme.
-The HELF electronic book includes seven chapters, each based on the particular theme and principle.
-All of the seven chapters include (a) a detailed explanation of the principle, (b) strategies for university teachers, students, and assessment, and (c) literature relating to the principle.
+The framework can be broken up into the seven principles of learning that build upon the science of learning.
+The HELF handbook includes seven chapters that align with each of the principles.
+All of the seven chapters include (a) an explanation of the principle, (b) implications for teachers, students, and assessment, and (c) a discussion of the current literature relating to the principle.

 1. Learning as becoming